abak-press/findit/README.md

 # Findit

 Tired of writing fat controllers?
 But you must do all these queries..
-There is a solution, move all this stuff to Finder class.
+There is a solution, move it to a Finder class.

-Instead of writing
+Don't write this:

 ```ruby
 class SomeController